gpaulissen/blog/_posts/2021-02-22-oracle-apex-how-to-build-5.md

 ### Subversion

-Subversion is used because Oracle SQL Developer Data Modeler only supports this version control tool.
+Subversion is used because Oracle SQL Developer Data Modeler **only** supports this version control tool.
 However, luckily there is a Git Subversion bridge that allows you to treat a Git repository as a Subversion repository.

 Another advantage of Subversion is that it allows you to use the [Maven SCM plugin](https://maven.apache.org/scm/maven-scm-plugin/) with the `scm:update` command.
 This comes in handy when you are on a Citrix server and have no way to use the command line to clone (checkout) the repository for instance.
 Then it is **very** useful to `scm:checkout` your repository once and later update it.
-For one reason or another this `scm:update` comand does not seem to work with Git.
+For one reason or another this scm:update command does not seem to work with the Git Java implementation of the Maven SCM plugin (remember no command line git allowed so Java needed).

 So that's why I add this code in the project parent POM: